Which of the Following is a Radical Scavenger? Understanding Antioxidant Mechanisms

 -

 Hydrogen Atom Transfer (HAT): This involves the direct donation of a hydrogen atom from the antioxidant to the free radical, neutralizing its unpaired electron.
-Many phenolic compounds, like vitamin E, utilize this mechanism.
+Many phenolic compounds, like vitamin E, apply this mechanism The details matter here..

 -